-The NCAA Division I Women's Lacrosse Championship provides for a 28-team, single-elimination tournament, which includes two opening-round games.
-For the 2020 championship, 15 conference automatic bids will be awarded, and 13 teams will be selected at large.
+The NCAA Division I Women's Lacrosse Championship provides for a 29-team, single-elimination tournament.
+For the 2022 championship, 15 conference automatic bids will be awarded, and 14 teams will be selected at large.
 (See Appendix A for the bracket.)